krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

     values, see :ref:`Encryption_and_salt_types`.

 **max_life**
-    (Delta time string.)
+    (:ref:`duration` string.)
 Specifies the maximum time period for which a ticket may be valid in this realm.
 The default value is 24 hours.

 **max_renewable_life**
-    (Delta time string.)
+    (:ref:`duration` string.)
 Specifies the maximum time period during which a valid ticket may be renewed in this realm.
     The default value is 0.

 **no_host_referral**
     (Whitespace- or comma-separated list.)
 Lists services to block